Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Separation of variables: normal mode decomposition

 For the Hamiltonian~\eqref{Ha4} with coupling constants~(\ref{kan4}), the explicit solutions of Hamilton's equations of motion, expressed in Cartesian coordinates, are

 with $\tau=\pi/(2\omega)$ and where

 In the center-of-mass frame, $\mathbf{r}_{13}^+(t)=-\mathbf{r}_{24}^+(t)$ and $\mathbf{p}_{13}^+(t)=-\mathbf{p}_{24}^+(t)$.
 In (\ref{trajec}), it is evident that only two frequencies are present: $\omega$ and $2\omega$.
 This is a consequence of the exact separation of variables into two uncoupled commensurable harmonic oscillators.
 Hence, it corresponds to a maximally superintegrable system \cite{escobar2025four}.
 In general, (\ref{trajec}) describes two independent 2-body choreographies.
-Under special initial data, these (fragmented) motion merge into a single full 4-body choreography.
+Under special initial data, these two synchronized two-body sub-choreographies merge into a single four-body choreography.